PAA-NCIC/hipANS/README.md

 These works are sometimes oriented at compressing HPC-type data (e.g., 2d/3d/Nd grid data) where there may be local/dimensional correlations that can be exploited.

-[nvCOMP](https://github.com/NVIDIA/nvcomp), Nvidia's GPU lossless compression library.
+- [nvCOMP](https://github.com/NVIDIA/nvcomp), Nvidia's GPU lossless compression library.
+- [dietGPU](https://github.com/facebookresearch/dietgpu), DietGPU: GPU-based lossless compression for numerical data.

 ## License